tgesthuizen/lyn/lync/README.md

 # lync

-lync is the compile for the lyn language.
+lync is the compiler for the lyn language.
 Right now it performs the following passes:
 1. Parse input
 2. scopify: Assigns ids to every variable and resolves lexical